tiger2017/MLclf/README.md

 ## The project Machine Learning CLassiFication (MLclf)
 ### The project is to transform the mini-imagenet dataset which is initially created for the few-shot learning (other dataset will come soon...) to the format that fit the classification task.

 ### The transformed dataset is divided into train, validation and test dataset, each dataset of which includes 100 classes.
+Each image has the size 84x84 pixels with 3 channels.

 ##